JoshMJohnson/Discord_Themes/README.md

     1c.)
 Download css file of desired theme

     1ca.)
-Download one of my files using link next to preview
+Download one of my files using link next to preview OR

     1cb.)
 Download from 'Better Discord' website from 'Themes' tab